 It was Summer 2012, the stars aligned, the reasons were right, and I quit work as a Librarian at a London university.
-To cut a long story short, in October 2012 I started volunteering at my local museum in Bromley and I joined their Panel for Learning and Participation as part of their ongoing Heritage Lottery bid.
-This led on to a volunteer project with the Museum of London, and as of March 2014, I became a permanent collection care volunteer with them.
+To cut a long story short, in October 2012 I started volunteering at my local museum in Bromley, this led on to a volunteer project with the Museum of London, and as of March 2014, I became a permanent collection care volunteer with them.

 When I quit work, in my head I was going to blog this “Brave New World” and everything was going to be lovely.
 I posted nothing for months and months, but hands on archaeology at the Museum of London proved to be my inspiration and I haven’t stopped writing since.
 I wrote a post about the ‘Early Birds’ autism friendly mornings at the Science Museum, the response was overwhelming and it has become my passion to make museums more accessible for autistic children.
 I now also tweet about autism events in museums @AutisminMuseums

 With this in mind, in February 2014 I joined the Horniman Museum as a volunteer on their Access Advisory Group which helps to make the museum more accessible.
-It is very easy to say what changes should be made, but often the reality of implementing them is very different.
-It has been a great experience to get an understanding of how a museum works on the ‘inside’.
+In 2016 I also joined the Globe Theatre’s Access Panel to see how museums and theatres can learn from each other.

 From November 2014 – January 2015 I became the Blogger-in-Residence for the RAF Museum’s new exhibition – The First World War in the Air.
-This has been a fantastic opportunity to write about challenging aspects of our past, remembering a time that is lost to living memory.
+It was a fantastic opportunity to write about challenging aspects of our past.
+The exhibition also went on to win an National Lottery Award for ‘Best Heritage Project’.

 I write about everything museum!
 Autism in museums, the work I do as a volunteer in museums and reviews of exhibitions.
 I write with my thoughts and my feelings, I love every minute of it and I hope you will enjoy reading my blogs as much as I enjoy writing them.